MarwanShehata/memo-test/README.md

 ## About This Project

 This repository contains a demonstration of different memoization approaches in React, showing common pitfalls and effective patterns.
-It accompanies a video discussion about React's component rendering optimization strategies.

 ## Key Concepts Explored